Water Baby (novel)

-Water Baby is a 2024 novel by Chioma Okereke.
-It was published by Quercus and was a Longlist of the 2025 Nigeria Prize for Literature.
+Water Baby is a 2024 novel by Nigerian author Chioma Okereke, published by Quercus.
 The novel tells the story of a 19-year-old girl called Baby, who struggles to meet her dream in a rural community Makoko in Lagos, Nigeria.

-Background

-The novel was the second novel of the author after Bitter Leaf.
-She was inspired by Makoko, a rural town in Nigeria.
+Okereke was inspired by Makoko, a rural town in Nigeria.
 The town was the subject of her novel and she founded Makoko Pearls, a charitable organisation to aid the inhabitants of the town.